Southern Symphony

 Southern Symphony is the second album by American country music singer Russell Dickerson.
-It was released on December 4, 2020 via Thirty Tigers' Triple Tigers division.
+It was released on December 4, 2020, through Triple Tigers Records.

 Content

 The album's lead single is "Love You Like I Used To".
 In addition to this song, a lyric video for "Never Get Old" was released on Vevo in advance of the album.
-Florida Georgia Line are a featured artist on "It’s About Time".
+Florida Georgia Line are a featured artist on "It's About Time".

 Critical reception

 Rating it 3 out of 5 stars, Stephen Thomas Erlewine of AllMusic wrote that "Frivolity doesn't weigh heavily on Dickerson's mind, but Southern Symphony has a bright, shiny gloss that suggests it's a party.
-The production is so slick that the deeper emotions Dickerson attempts don't quite stick, yet the album is ingratiating due to his unassuming, friendly touch and its relentless smoothness."
+The production is so slick that the deeper emotions Dickerson attempts don't quite stick, yet the album is ingratiating due to his unassuming, friendly touch and its relentless smoothness".